 LVNs are trained to perform and assist with the following procedures:

-- Prepare and give injections and enemas
+- Prepare and give injections

 - Monitor and perform placement of catheters